ayanit1/word-count/README.md

 Psuedo Code for algorithm

 Load txt file
-format txt file ensuring white space is ignore split everything into an array by delimiter iterate through this array of words with each word:
+format txt file ensuring white space is ignored split everything into an array by delimiter iterate through this array of words with each word: